Forest-Economics-Goettingen/woodValuationDE/README.md

 <i><sup><a id="fndieter">2</a></sup>The assumed factors according to
-[Moellmann and Moehring (2017)](#moellmann.2017) are an exception since they are based surveys of forest owners and managers in entire Germany.
-However, we included them, since they provide estimates distinguishing between the disturbances agents.</i>
+[Moellmann and Moehring (2017)](#moellmann.2017) are an exception since they are based on surveys of forest owners and managers in the entirety of Germany.
+However, we included them, since they provide estimates distinguishing between the disturbance agents.</i>

 <h1><a name="structure">Package Structure</a></h1>